 The introduction of electric transportation systems, going electric has constantly been a speaking point for corporations.
-Nations are in search of smart mobility solutions; this has been accepted by leading nations such as the United Kingdom (London) and the United States (New York), among a list of several others in their public transportation.
+Nations are in search of smart mobility solutions; this has been accepted by leading nations such as the United Kingdom (London) and the United States (New York), among a list several others in their public of transportation.
 Electric vehicles have been in existence for a while now with top vehicle producers on board since their popularity in the 1890s and Toyota was the first to mass-produce hybrid vehicles in 2000, (Energy Gov, 2019).

 A Lagos air quality monitoring study from 2007-2009, shows that vehicles contributed to approximately 43% of the entire level of air pollution in Lagos state and a rise in vehicle registration accounts shows vehicle ownership by 5% yearly in vehicles in Lagos motor vehicle statistics 2010.
 Electrically powered vehicles should be officially introduced to the public via public transportation.
 This is important as it will help in handling the problem of carbon dioxide emissions.
-The benefits of electric or hybrid vehicles for smart mobility are as follows: cleaner energy, thus emitting less pollution, reduced fuel dependences, (Taiwo, 2016).
+The benefits of electric or hybrid vehicles for smart mobility are as follows: cleaner energy, thus emitting less reduced fuel dependences, pollution.
+(Taiwo, 2016).
 Advised city transportation companies to adopt a standard system for a different region.
-Where possible, the transport companies' operations network routes should be overseen by the Ministry of transportation in the case of Lagos metropolitan area transportation authority (LAMATA), in Nigeria.
+Where possible, the transport companies' operations and network routes should be overseen by the Ministry of transportation in the case of Lagos metropolitan area transportation authority (LAMATA), in Nigeria.
 This sets the transport networks for the following: Routes Connections: Citizen Accessibility, Research data, Good Service delivery, Easy Approachability of stops and stations.
 BRT, The proposed transport network for Lagos (Nigeria), is a projected transportation network for its major transport mode in Lagos by the Lagos metropolitan area transportation authority, (LAMATA).
 Utilizing data and IoT in transportation network systems is a necessary project for development and frequent evaluation.
 Transportation planning and research on all modes of transportation should be carried out, starting from its backbone mode in the case of road vehicles.

 Taiwo (2016) stated that IoT could help in real-time bus tracking, and traffic control with which could make bus trips faster and therefore more reliable.
 This will reduce the rate of private vehicles and personal mass transportation and ease traffic congestion and pollution.
+Internet of Things plays active role not only in communication networks but also in public health, transportation, healthcare, and energy consumption.
+It creates knowledge base that assist city specialists could use different facet of life, such as, to enhancing traffic system, rail transport, lessen crime, improve social insurance, improve public service delivery, and diminish wastage of money related assets (Abdulkadir, Adamu, and Abdul-Fatou, 2017).